Telephone Triage

 CASE

-A spouse calls in regarding her husband, age 65, who has a history of hypertension and smoking.
+A spouse calls regarding her husband, age 65, who has a history of hypertension and smoking.
 His chief complaints are nausea, sweating, pallor, dizziness, and a “pulled muscle” after lifting weights.
 The wife is very worried and says her husband is “too sick to talk to the nurse.”

 Discussion